the 100km.

 Entering the renowned Te Araroa Walkway, participants tackle formidable climbs to Browning Hut, Totara Saddle, and Rocks Hut, immersing themselves in the untouched splendour of Mount Richmond Forest Park.

-From Dun Mountain, there’s a climb over Little Twin, then relish in the rewarding descent towards Dew Lakes, Rush Pools, and the Maitai Dam.
-Transitioning into the Hira Forest, runners embark on a skyline traverse through the towering pine plantation before descending back into the Maitai Valley.
+From Dun Mountain, there’s a climb over Little Twin, then relish in the rewarding descent towards Dew Lakes, Rush Pools, and the Maitai Dam, before descending the Maitai Valley on the Pipeline Trail.

 Ascending once more to Tantragee Saddle, participants pass through this natural gateway before ascending to the Grampians ridge-line.
 The final descent awaits as runners navigate a heart-pounding descent to Church Hill.
 Formerly known as Pikimai, a revered Maori Pa, this sacred site has been transformed into a towering cathedral.
-Conquer the final hurdle of 85 stone steps with determination, for this is not merely a race—it is a testament to the human spirit.
+It is just a few hundred metres from this sacred site where the finish line awaits on Trafalgar Square West.

 TOTAL ELEVATION: